About this website

 Wynn @ Encore, Las Vegas, Shot on iPhone 5S

-So one day, I left my DSLR and all the heavy camera accessories in the hotel room and used my iPhone to document my trip.
+So one day, I left my DSLR and all the heavy camera accessories in the hotel room and used only my iPhone to take photos in Las Vegas.

 Head to the blog to learn more about my approach to iPhone Photography, which camera apps and which photo editing apps I use and learn how I use them.